Saban: Bama working toward 10 Power 5 games

-TUSCALOOSA, Ala. -- Alabama coach Nick Saban would like to see schools from Power 5 conferences play at least 10 games a year against Power 5 foes and/or Notre Dame in the regular season and said his program is working to make that happen on future schedules.
+TUSCALOOSA, Ala. -- Alabama coach Nick Saban would like to see schools from Power 5 conferences play at least 10 games a year against Power 5 foes and/or Notre Dame in the regular season, and he said his program is working to make that happen on future schedules.

 And with growing concern about declining college football attendance numbers, Saban said it's time the sport starts thinking more about the fans.